 In determining reasonable need, the District will determine the supplemental irrigation requirements for both drought and average annual conditions.
-Drought allocation will be considered the amount of supplemental irrigation required during a two in ten year rainfall condition.
-Average annual allocation will be considered the amount of supplemental irrigation required during a five in ten year rainfall condition.
+Drought allocation will be considered the amount of supplemental irrigation required during a 2-in-10 year rainfall condition.
+Average annual allocation will be considered the amount of supplemental irrigation required during a 5-in-10 year rainfall condition.
 This quantity does not include crop protection.

 The method used to develop supplemental irrigation requirements must provide reasonable assurance supporting the requested quantity for the supplemental irrigation requirement for its crop type(s).
 The applicant must demonstrate that the proposed method accurately determines supplemental irrigation water use needs based on site-specific conditions, exemplified by the type of crop grown, the irrigation method employed, the season in which the water is used to grow the crop, general crop location including soil type, historical pumping data of permittee, historical pumping data of a particular crop type, and associated atmospheric conditions.
-Typically reliable sources of information include UF IFAS, NRCS-USDA, FDACS and Water Management District publications.
-Individual Water Management District Supplemental Applicant's Handbook determine supplemental irrigation requirements for all crop types.
+Typically reliable sources of information and supplemental irrigation models include UF IFAS, NRCS-USDA, FDACS and Water Management District publications as well as Agricultural Field Scale Irrigation Requirements Simulation, GIS-Based Water Resources Agricultural Permitting and Planning System, AGMOD, and the Modified Blaney Criddle Method.
+Individual Water Management District Supplemental Applicant's Handbook Design Aids and associated supplemental irrigation requirement tools may also be used to determine supplemental irrigation requirements for all crop types.